asnota/conceptfr/README.md

 <img src="./Tables/POS_profiles.PNG"/>
 <em>Figure 1.
 POS profiles of the main concept in validation and test sets: m and f stand for masculine and feminine nouns, v, adj and adv stand for verb, adjective and adverb respectively, mf represents the noun which may be masculine and feminine at the same time, plm and plf represent masculine and feminine nouns that exist in a plural form only.</em>
 </br>

+## Experiment
+We choose the BART-base multilingual pre-trained transformer [[1]](https://arxiv.org/abs/1910.09700) for the finetuning of three models on English and French partitions of the ConceptFR data (BART-CFR-EN and BART-CFR-FR models respectively) and on CommonGen data in English (BART-CGen model).
+We then test the BART-CGen and BART-CFR-EN models, both trained on English texts, with the test set from the CommonGen and English partition of the ConceptFR datasets.
+Therefore, a cross-validation of the results is performed – the model generates sentences out of the keywords containing the vocabulary, similar to the data used during the training phase, as well as out of the keywords with unfamiliar vocabulary.
+The cross-validation between English models allows comparing the complexity of the content from the ConceptFR and CommonGen datasets.
+Further comparison is done with the text generated by the BART-CFR-FR model, using the ConceptFR French data partition.
+The latter accounts for the language richness factor.
+More details on the experiment can be found in a dedicated paper [[2]](https://arxiv.org/abs/1910.09700).

 ## Preparation of the existing benchmark for comparison experiment